georgetour/One-command-Drupal-Wordpress/README.md

-# Automatic workflow for creating a drupal or wordpress project.
+# Automatic workflow for creating a drupal or wordpress project with docker.

 #### This is a workflow that will help you create a drupal or wordpress project with docker up and running.